Search

 BlendedInfixLookupFactory

-We are not going to describe the details of this lookup strategy as it’s pretty much the same of the AnalyzingInfix.
+We are not going to describe the details of this lookup strategy as it’s pretty much the same as the AnalyzingInfix.

 FSTLookupFactory